 This post contains affiliate link(s).
-An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.
+An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 What if I told you that you’ve been kidnapped and sold into slavery and that you need to pay a ransom for your freedom?

-Well, you have and you do.
-Odds are that you’re living far below your potential and that you’re caught in some kind of slavery such as debt slavery or wage slavery.
-There are other kinds of slavery as well, including some that are too dark to mention here in this current discussion.
+Well, you have, and you do.
+Like me, you’re likely living far below your potential and caught in slavery, such as debt slavery or wage slavery.

-As you gain your own freedom from slavery, you’re then in a much better position to purchase other people’s freedom, too.
+As you gain your freedom from slavery, you’re in a much better position to purchase other people’s freedom.

-The point is that you are built for freedom and to have a greater amount of control over your own life.
+You are built for freedom and to have a greater amount of control over your life.
 You don’t have to wait for someone to rescue you.
-You can go ahead and change your situation for the better.
+You can go ahead and improve your situation.
 You can go ahead and get liberating yourself.

-Unlike the examples above, it’s up to you to raise your own ransom and to buy your own freedom.
-It’s time to roll up our sleeves and get to work.
-There’s going to be some calculations involved, and it might help to use a spreadsheet.
-Don’t worry though.
+Unlike the examples above, raising your ransom and buying your freedom is up to you.
+It’s time to get to work.
+There will be some calculations involved, and it might help to use a spreadsheet.
+Don’t worry.
 It’s less painful than you think.
 Besides, isn’t your freedom worth the effort?

 What’s your ransom?
 Find out now.
 Buy your freedom.